Woovie/bugeenka-minecraft-community/README.md

 > This Edit UI also will let you increase memory limits for Java under the Settings tab near the bottom.
 I set my upper memory to 16384, but not necessarily required.

 Click Close to save your changes.
 You can now launch the instance and join our server.
 See the Discord for server information to avoid it being too public.

+## Server (Not necessary for players)

+Using itzg/minecraft in a container, see `docker-compose.yaml`